-1. The "W" prefix is not included on the part marking.

-2. Only the 2nd letter is used for the part marking; WSON package type ZP & ZE are not used for the part marking.

-^{3.}Standard bulk shipments are in Tube (shape E).
-Please specify alternate packing method, such as Tape and Reel (shape T) or Tray (shape S), when placing orders.

-^{4.}For shipments "P" with OTP feature enabled, please contact Winbond.
+- 1. The "W" prefix is included on the part marking. - 2.
+Only the 2nd letter is used for the part marking; WSON package type ZP is not used for the part marking. - 3.
+Standard bulk shipments are in Tube (shape E).
+Please specify alternate packing method, such as Tape and Reel (shape T) or Tray (shape S), when placing orders. - 4.
+For shipments with OTP feature enabled, please contact Winbond for details.